How to Spot Payday Loan Debt Collection Scams

 Some scam companies will instruct you to pay a fee before offering you a loan.
 This is called an “advance-fee loan scam.”
 These scams target borrowers with bad credit who can’t get a loan elsewhere.

 Unfortunately, these scams can be tough to spot.
 A legitimate lender may also charge an application fee or processing fee.
-The difference is that a legitimate lender will never promise you a loan before you submit an application.
+The difference is that a legitimate lender will never promise you a loan before you apply.

 Fake Debt Collectors